tylertitsworth/5th-age-srd/Classes/Fighter.md

 The damage is no longer halved on a hit after using _hero's skill_.

+### Impaling Shot

+Flexible ranged attack

+**Triggering Roll:** Any natural odd hit

+**Effect:** If the target of your attack is standing near a wall or object, your shot pins the target’s clothing or flesh to that surface and it becomes stuck.
+On their turn, the target may use a move action to free themselves and negate the condition, but doing so requires a normal save (11+), and it suffers 1/2 your normal basic attack damage as it pulls itself loose.

+#### Champion Feat

+This attack targets PD rather than AC, and the save difficulty to negate the stuck condition increases to hard (16+).

+### Mark the Weak Spot

+Flexible melee or ranged attack

+**Triggering Roll:** Natural 16+

+**Effect:** Until the end of your next turn, the target is vulnerable to all attacks.

+#### Champion Feat

+On a natural 18+, the effect is “save ends”.

+### Off-Hand Parry

+Flexible melee attack

+_Special:_ You must be wielding two weapons.

+**Triggering Roll:** Natural 16+

+**Effect:** The next melee attack against you before the end of your next turn has disadvantage on the attack roll.

+### Reckless Swing

+Flexible melee attack

+_Special:_ You must be wielding a two-handed weapon.

+**Triggering Roll:** Any even miss

+**Effect:** Deal half the damage of a hit instead of miss damage.
+Until the end of your next turn, you take a -4 penalty to defenses.

+#### Champion Feat

+On an even miss, deal extra damage equal to your Dexterity modifier.

+### Skullrattler

+Flexible ranged attack

+**Triggering Roll:** Any natural odd hit

+**Effect:** You deal 1/2 of your normal basic melee attack damage, and the target is hampered for a number of turns equal to your Strength modifier.
+A normal save (11+) ends the condition.

+#### Champion Feat

+The target must make a hard save (16+) to end the hampered condition.

+#### Epic Feat

+You now deal your full basic attack damage when using this maneuver.

+### Staredown

+Flexible melee attack

+**Triggering Roll:** Natural odd miss

+**Effect:** Make a Wisdom + level attack roll against the target’s MD.
+If you hit, the target is dazed until the end of your next turn.
+If you miss, you are dazed until the end of your next turn.

 ### Sword Master's Anticipation

 Flexible melee attack